rcy0228/azure-spring-cloud-training/01-create-an-azure-spring-cloud-instance/README.md

-# Exercise 1 - Create an Azure Spring Cloud instance
+# Exercise 1 - Create an Azure Spring Apps instance

-In this section, we'll create an Azure Spring Cloud instance using Azure CLI.
+In this section, we'll create an Azure Spring Apps instance using Azure CLI.
 While there are other ways of creating Azure resources, Azure CLI is the quickest and simplest method.

 ---
 ### Task 1: Verify Azure Subscription